+Just south of Crescent Head are the uncrowded beaches of Goolawah National Park; while at and Limeburners Creek National Park – named for the lime created in colonial times by burning oyster shells – you can find significant Aboriginal heritage sites dating back thousands of year.
 About 45min north of Crescent Head is Hat Head, a sleepy village surrounded by national park.
 Follow walking trails along the peninsula, snorkel in the crystal clear water of Hat Head Creek and look for birds in the wetlands.
-The continental shelf is just 13km offshore, so it’s also a great spot for deep water fishing.